 Creating an active and engaged learning environment

 Students, I believe, are aware of composition that includes more than alphabetic text, as they continually find themselves exposed to and interacting with mixed modes, and/or multimedia compositions.
 However, this exposure does not always equate to them possessing experience in composing by mixing modes.
-Knowing that students will enter my composition classroom with a varying degree of experience and skill it is important to me to create an atmosphere that is inviting, and promotes collaboration.
+Knowing that students will enter my composition classroom with a varying degree of experience and skill it is important to me to create an atmosphere that is inviting, and promotes risk-taking and collaboration.
 I want them to leave the class not only having improved as writers, but in their approach to writing.

-In an effort to do this I strive to create a positive learning environment.
-I want students to be comfortable in a writing class, because often students express concern, anxiety, or a general dislike of writing.
+Often students express concern, anxiety, or a general dislike of writing.
 To make them feel more at ease with the rigors of writing I always begin the semester with a discussion of the writing process.
 I ask what they think the writing process is, and to describe their own writing process.
 I believe this helps them to better understand that everyone’s process is different, and understanding what works for them and repeating it can help them become more efficient writers.
 I’m open about my own struggles with sitting down to write, and stress that finding what works best for them and helps them stay organized can only improve their writing process.
 This is an important conversation to have in the first-year composition classroom because it helps to build a relaxed classroom.
 Discussions of writing process, and using humor to share my experiences help keep the mood light, but productive by creating a supportive learning environment in order to build a strong classroom community.

 Student-centered learning by negotiating learning goals

+When students first enter the classroom, we discuss their learning goals for the semester.
+This approach to discussion begins on the first day when I ask students to explain why they are taking the course.
+By asking the students why they are in my classroom, and what they hope to learn throughout the semester I can refer to these goals throughout the semester.
+This allows me to point out the relationship between the desired learning outcomes of an assignment to their own goals.
+I find this to be particularly helpful not only in first-year composition courses, but also when I teach Professional Writing because it provides the students the opportunity to openly discuss their transition from academic writers to professional writers.

-hen first enter the classroom, the goals of each assignment in the realm of composition, communication, and/or professional writing.
+We also discuss and negotiate the goals of each assignment in the realm of composition, communication, and/or professional writing.
 This helps to gauge the student’s level of understanding, and open discussion on why a specific assignment is part of their composition curriculum.
 Essentially, I like to introduce assignments and then immediately begin discussion on why they are asked to complete these assignments.
 Why do we study genres?
 Why create a documentary?
 How does academic writing differ from professional writing?

-This approach to discussion begins on the first day when I ask students to explain why they are taking the course.
-By asking the students why they in my classroom, and what they hope to learn throughout the semester I can refer to these goals throughout the semester.
-This allows me to point out the relationship between the desired learning outcomes of an assignment to their own goals.
-I find this to be particularly helpful not only in first-year composition courses, but also when I teach Professional Writing because it provides the students the opportunity to openly discuss their transition from academic writers to professional writers.
+How is this useful for my professional development?

+Collaboration

 In first-year composition courses, students may view collaboration as a group project or peer review.
-Students work together, but may not always see the reallife application of this group work.
+Students work together, but may not always see the real-life application of this group work.
 Whereas in workplace writing I use collaboration as an opportunity for students to collectively demonstrate their knowledge of genres and audience expectations as they attempt effectively deliver a message, and/or their research much like they would in the workplace.